rezaSaker/A-Simple-Employee-Record-System/README.md

 # Welcome to ERS
 ___

 ERS is a simple console application to manage employee records.
 It is developed based on C language.
-Even though the the application is pretty simple, it is useful and furthermore it's attention to detail makes it a app of beauty.
+Even though the the application is pretty simple, it is useful.
+Furthermore its attention to detail makes it a app of beauty.
 ___

 ## Features